Not just a fashion statement, Dr. Shelly Cadman explains why you should be wearing shades

 Not sure if you have the right glasses?
 Shelly explains, “You don’t necessarily have to have the “expensive glasses” to block out UV rays.
 Make sure you always look for sunglasses that block out 99 percent of ultraviolet A and ultraviolet B rays.”
 She also warns NEVER to purchase sunglasses that do not have both A and B protection.
 You may actually be causing more harm than good with “cheap sunglasses”.

-We offer same day and next day appointments.
-If you can’t find time in your 8am-5pm schedule, we are open after hours on Wednesdays until 8pm (by appt. only).
+Same day and next day appointments.
+If you can’t find time in your 8am-5pm schedule, they are open after hours on Wednesdays until 8pm (by appt. only).